alban-gerome/javascript/README.md

   "#getQuote"                              : null
 }))
 ```
-Notice the number 1000 above.
+Why "+"?
+Because no valid CSS selector I can think of starts with a "+", it's a forbidden character in HTML tag names.
+Also, what's the number 1000 above for?
 That's the number of milliseconds you need the snippet to wait.
 1000 milliseconds means 1 second, 3000 means 3 seconds.

 Here are below examples of 4 full top-level sections in your JSON: